JuliaAI/MLJ.jl/docs/src/common_mlj_workflows.md

 tree = Tree(max_depth=2) # hide
 ```

-Bind the model and data together in a *machine* , which will
+Bind the model and data together in a *machine*, which will
-additionally store the learned parameters (*fitresults*) when fit:
+additionally, store the learned parameters (*fitresults*) when fit:

 ```@example workflows
 mach = machine(tree, X, y)